bfcamara/bfcamara.com/content/pages/about/index.md

 Well, I married when I was 25, in 2001, with my wife Filipa.
 We have two sons, André, born in 2004, and Filipe, who born in 2007.
-It has been a awesome journey, and being father it’s not easy.
-Prepare my sons for life is hard, and I am always questioning myself what is the best to prepare them.
+It has been a awesome journey.
+Preparing my sons for life is not an easy task, and I am always questioning myself what is the best way to prepare them.
 My “free” time is almost spent with my sons, watching their football training sessions and matches, etc. I also spend a considerable time reading books and blogs, and trying new technologies.